googleanalytics/autotrack/docs/plugins/impression-tracker.md

   </tr>
 </table>

-Note: reference to `element` in the table above refers to the element being observed.
+**Note:** the reference to `element` in the table above refers to the element being observed.

 ## Examples

 ### Basic tracking of when elements are visible

-This example sends and event when any part of the `#foo` and/or `#bar` elements becomes visible in the viewport:
+This example sends an event when any part of the `#foo` and/or `#bar` elements become visible in the viewport:

 ```js
 ga('require', 'impressionTracker', {